mushfiqur0002/Mobile-Game-Project/README.md

 The aim is to use simple low poly assets and bright colours to make each game level more appealing.

 Each game level will be different, and it will progressively get darker as the difficulty increases.
-The original idea was to have a very friendly and green environment at the beginning and at each level it will decrease, as the enemy starts to appear further in the levels.
+The original idea was to have a very friendly and green environment at the beginning, then each level it will decrease, as the enemy starts to appear further in the levels.

 All the assets were positioned carefully to not impact the gameplay.
 The assets are just for aesthetics.